-Is caused by a spontaneous mutation at conception; nothing either parent did caused their child’s condition

-- Intellectual disabilities
+- Intellectual disability

-- Low muscle tone
+- Low muscle tone/hypotonia

 - Movement disorders

 GeneDx, a Maryland-based genetic testing company, was one of the first laboratories to identify the DDX3X gene and the association between alterations in this gene and intellectual disabilities.
 It is one of several clinical laboratories that does WES.
 Testing by WES must be requested by a doctor and the results sent to a medical facility.
-Families interested in WES should discuss that option with their doctor, who may recommend genetic counseling and a Genetics evaluation to determine if WES is the appropriate diagnostic test to pursue.
+Families interested in WES should discuss that option with their doctor, who may recommend genetic counseling and a genetics evaluation to determine if WES is the appropriate diagnostic test to pursue.